Plan your visit

 Q: Can I bring my own bicycle to Storm King?

 A: Storm King has expanded the number of rental bicycles available.
-Storm King doesn’t allow the use of personal bicycles because of liability and congestion on pathways.
+Storm King doesn’t allow the use of personal bicycles for reasons of liability and pathway congestion.

 Q: Can I bring my pet to Storm King?